 Invited Speakers:Denise Newfield, University of the Witwatersrand, South Africa Ana Oskoz, University of Maryland Baltimore County, US Jennifer Rowsell, University of Sheffield, UK

 In recent years, studies of multimodal communication and composition from education, literacy studies, and applied linguistics have fueled intense discussions about the place of non-verbal modes in the historically lingua-centric field of second language teaching and learning.
 These conversations and the research that supports them have been motivated by innovations in digital technologies, which encourage and enable the ready use of images, videos, and sounds in everyday acts of communication (e.g., Lankshear & Knobel, 2006; Lotherington & Jenson, 2011); but interest in second language multimodal literacies has also found theoretical buttressing in recent work in applied linguistics where language is conceptualized within a broader semiotic repertoire for meaning making (e.g., Busch, 2012; Li, 2017).
 Increasingly, there is a shared understanding that “In a profound sense, all meaning-making is multimodal” (New London Group, 1996, p.
 81).
-However, there continues to be a need for research on the multimodal practices of multilingual speakers, and for the development of research-based practices for educators to integrate and assess multimodality into their language classes.Beginning on October 3, we will accept proposals for digital presentations on these themes.
-The deadline to submit is January 6, 2023.
+However, there continues to be a need for research on the multimodal practices of multilingual speakers, and for the development of research-based practices for educators to integrate and assess multimodality into their language classes.The organizers of the L2ML symposium saught proposals that address these themes; the deadline to submit a proposal was January 12, 2023.